ChrstphrHll/npc_gen/students/Ilksal Immianthe.md

 # Ilksal Immianthe
 ---
 ### Description
-- Triton Barbarian from Glasscliff Garisons
+- Triton Barbarian from Whyndiem
 - 3rd year Protection student in Treskal
-- long curly violet hair that's well kept, Blue eyes, and Pale Green skin
+- long curly platinum hair that's messy, Blue eyes, and Pale Green skin
 - Is Friendly and Shy, and has Spiritualism as their ideal

 ### Organizations